-This is why the concept of OPSEC (operational security) is so very important.
+This is why the concept of OPSEC (Operational Security) is so very important.
 Sadly, in today’s world, having a deep pantry of food storage is looked upon as odd (and others will distinctly remember it).
-These same people will most certainly and absolutely remember it if and when the time comes…
+These same people will most certainly and absolutely remember it, if and when the time comes…

 With that said, it’s best to keep your mouth shut (unless you need a few select others to help with your overall situation or group).

-Your personal and homestead security will vary widely depending on where you live and what type of people are around you.
+Your personal and home security will vary widely depending on where you live.
+The type of people around you.
 I’ll suspect that security may be minimal for some while absolutely crucial for others.